jasondwyer/jasondwyer.github.io/aptdeco.md

 ### A bit about me

 My name is Jason Dwyer and I performed this work while I was a Fellow with Insight Data Science in NYC (S17).
-Prior to that I was a Regional Manager for a NJ-based specialty chemical company.
 I received my PhD in Neuroscience from Yale in 2015, and have over a decade of experience in the pharmaceutical research industry.
 I am a self-taught programmer for iOS and Android and a general enthusiast of all things software and machine learning.

 Get in touch on Twitter [@jm_dwyer](https://twitter.com/JM_Dwyer)